sderygithub/sober-ai/README.md

 # Sober-AI
 --------------

-A Chrome extension to sober down hyped machine learning webpages
+Chrome extension to replace mentions of "AI" with Machine Learning related terminology.